ironsheep/lovelace-lightning-detector-card/README.md

 ![Release](https://github.com/ironsheep/lovelace-lightning-detector-card/workflows/Release/badge.svg)

-I picked up an inexpensive lightning detector sensor based on the AS3925 integrated circuit on a small circuit board from [Sparkfun](https://www.sparkfun.com) (*where i spend too much money ;-)*) and attached it to one of my Raspberry Pi's that I had sitting around.
+I picked up an inexpensive lightning detector sensor based on the AS3925 integrated circuit on a small circuit board from [Sparkfun](https://www.sparkfun.com) (_where i spend too much money ;-)_) and attached it to one of my Raspberry Pi's that I had sitting around.
 I then installed my software ([see my detector project](https://github.com/ironsheep/lightning-detector-MQTT2HA-Daemon)) to talk to the AS3935 on the RPi and forward what it detected to my MQTT broker which was then forwarded on to my Home Assistant installation.
 This Lovelace Card provides a means to display this lighting detector data in an easily interpreted form.

-### Where to get the sensor board
+### Where to get the AS3935 sensor board

 Please visit my sensor project for detail on how/where to get the sensor and for the software needed to send the data to Home Assistant.
 [See my [lightning-detector-MQTT2HA-Daemon](https://github.com/ironsheep/lightning-detector-MQTT2HA-Daemon) project.]

 ## About this card